Edinburgh-Genome-Foundry/HowTo/IT/connect_to_uoe_storage_space.md

-# Solutions for connecting to the UoE shared storage space from Ubuntu
+# Connecting to the UoE shared storage from Ubuntu

 ## Mounting